VSananse/amazon-prime-content-analysis-/README.md

 ## 🧹 Data Cleaning & Transformation

-* Removed duplicates and inconsistencies from dataset
+* Removed duplicates and inconsistencies from the dataset
 * Standardized categorical fields such as genres and content type
 * Handled missing values for improved data quality
 * Created a calculated field **Content Category**: